Skip to content

 provider: string;

-Provider's id for this account.
-Eg.: "google"
+Provider’s id for this account.
+E.g. “google”.
+See the full list at https://authjs.dev/reference/core/providers

 providerAccountId